Workers Party of America: Convention of Establishment & Principles

 The convention for the establishment of the party took place on December 23–26, 1921 at the Labor Temple on East 84th Street, New York with 150 delegates.

 Accompanying the convention call was a statement of principles which read:

+Leadership

+A complete roster of the Workers Party's executive officials elected at its founding convention is not available.
+Those elected at the December 1922 convention are as follows: